Jalen Beeks

-Jalen Christopher Beeks (born July 10, 1993) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
-The Boston Red Sox selected Beeks in the 12th round of the 2014 MLB draft.
-He made his MLB debut in 2018 for the Red Sox.
+Jalen Christopher Beeks (born July 10, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox, Tampa Bay Rays, Colorado Rockies, Pittsburgh Pirates, and Arizona Diamondbacks.
+The Red Sox selected Beeks in the 12th round of the 2014 MLB draft, and he made his MLB debut for them in 2018.

 Career

-Amateur
+Amateur career

-Beeks attended Prairie Grove High School in Prairie Grove, Arkansas, graduating in 2011.
+Beeks attended Prairie Grove High School in Prairie Grove, Arkansas.
+He played for the school's baseball team and graduated in 2011.
 He enrolled at Crowder College, and transferred to the University of Arkansas, where he played college baseball for the Arkansas Razorbacks.
 A reliable reliever during the 2013 season, Beeks allowed the game-tying and go-ahead runs on consecutive wild pitches during an intentional walk in the 7th inning against the Kansas State Wildcats in the Manhattan Regional.
 The Razorbacks were eliminated from the postseason following the 4–3 loss.

 After the 2013 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and was named a league all-star.
 Beeks returned to Arkansas for the 2014 season as the opening day starter, starting 13 games with a 6–4 record and 1.98 earned run average (ERA).

 Boston Red Sox

-The Boston Red Sox selected Beeks in the 12th round of the 2014 MLB draft.
-He signed and made his debut that same year for the GCL Red Sox, pitching five scoreless innings.
-In 2015, he pitched for the Greenville Drive of the Class A South Atlantic League, where he had a 9–7 win–loss record with a 4.32 earned run average (ERA) in 26 starts, and in 2016, he pitched both for the Salem Red Sox of the Class A-Advanced Carolina League and Portland Sea Dogs of the Class AA Eastern League, compiling a combined 9–8 record and 3.87 ERA in 26 starts.
+The Boston Red Sox drafted Beeks in the 12th round, with the 374th overall selection, of the 2014 Major League Baseball draft.
+He signed and made his debut that same year for the rookie-level Gulf Coast League Red Sox, pitching five scoreless innings.
+In 2015, he pitched for the Greenville Drive of the Single-A South Atlantic League, where he had a 9–7 win–loss record with a 4.32 earned run average (ERA) in 26 starts, and in 2016, he pitched both for the Salem Red Sox of the High-A Carolina League and Portland Sea Dogs of the Double-A Eastern League, compiling a combined 9–8 record and 3.87 ERA in 26 starts.

-In 2017, Beeks played for Portland and the Pawtucket Red Sox of the Class AAA International League.
+In 2017, Beeks played for Portland and the Pawtucket Red Sox of the Triple-A International League.
 The Red Sox named him their Minor League Pitcher of the Year after he posted a combined 11–8 record, 3.29 ERA, and 1.21 WHIP in 26 games started between the two teams.
-The Red Sox added Beeks to their 40-man roster after the 2017 season.
+The Red Sox added Beeks to their 40-man roster after the 2017 season, in order to protect him from the Rule 5 draft.
 He began the 2018 season with Pawtucket.

 Beeks was promoted to Boston's active roster on June 7, 2018, in order to make his MLB debut in a start against the Detroit Tigers.
 Beeks gave up five first-inning runs and took the loss; he was optioned back to Pawtucket the next day.
 Beeks was recalled to Boston on July 10; he pitched 2 1/3 innings that day, allowing four hits and three runs, and was then returned to Triple-A.